 Designed heatmap tools are for online entrepreneurs.
 A long learning curve would be pretty bad for business so it has to be user-friendly.
 A good heat map software also comes with thorough usage instructions and maybe even whitepapers.

-Get a trial or a personalized demo so that you can try out all of its features and.
-In this case you can easily decide whether you want to buy the full product or not.
+Get a trial or a personalized demo so that you can try out all of its features.
+In this case, you can easily decide whether you want to buy the full product or not.
 When you buy a heatmap tool for website analysis, you will get a hang of it in a couple of days.

 Now you have a few practical tips up your sleeve and also understand the fundamentals of using various heatmap tools.
 Don’t shy away from trying out all the different features, as you will learn a lot by experimenting.